read

 Winter Tires

 Winter tires are recommended.
 They are made with a different rubber compound that allows for better traction and control.
 When choosing winter tires, consider the tread design, type of rubber, size, and conditions of use.
-The CAA Car Care team can help you choose the right tires and have them installed on your vehicle.
-They also offer storage for your all-seasonal/summer tires, if needed.

 It’s important to check the pressure in your tires regularly for winter and all-season tires as colder temperatures may cause pressure loss in the tires.
 Your vehicle may or may not have sensors to alert you, either way it’s a good idea to check them.
 The proper tire pressure allows for better fuel efficiency.